 Although learning about entrepreneurship already exists in several faculties, such as the Faculty of Social Sciences, the Faculty of Economics, the Faculty of Engineering, and even the Faculty of Mathematics and Natural Sciences, teaching methods are too focused on theory, limiting the emergence of new entrepreneurs.
 Year to year students are provided with funding and facilities through the Student Entrepreneurial Program.
-However, while students make business plans as a condition of the Entrepreneurial Student Program, there is no data on their success, or on whether students even follow through with their plans and start a business.
-Based on the facts, there is a problem in the process of creating entrepreneurial students at the Universitas Negeri Manado campus (Sendouw et al., 2018).
+However, while students make business plans as a condition of the Entrepreneurial Student Program, there is no data on their success, or on whether students entrepreneurial Student Program, there is no data on their success, or on whether students entrepreneurial students at the Universitas Negeri Manado campus (Sendouw et al., 2018).

-The problems this research focuses on are: 1) What is the implementation of entrepreneurship education in creating student entrepreneurs at Universitas Negeri Manado?
+The problems this research focuses on are: 1) What is the implementation of entrepreneurship education is creating student entrepreneurs at Universitas Negeri Manado?
 2) What factors influence the implementation of entrepreneurship education in creating student entrepreneurs at Universitas Negeri Manado?